Zonnev/elementaryos-thunderbird-theme/README.md

 **Now you need a dot under the Thunderbird icon when opened in the dock.
 Edit the desktop entry file:**
 - In the left list of **Main menu**, select Thunderbird and scroll down to **Advanced** section and press the icon on the right, this opens **Code** with the desktop entry file visible.
-- Then open **Thunderbird** and **Terminal**.
-- Type `xprop WM_CLASS` in the **Terminal**, the result: your mouse cursor changes into a crosshair.
-- You can now click your crosshair cursor on the Thunderbird window and you will see the WM_Class of Thunderbird in Terminal.
-- Go to Code and type a new line in the `Desktop Entry` section, something like: `StartupWMClass=thunderbird`, where **thunderbird** is the result of `xprop WM_class`.
+- Go to Code and type a new line in the `Desktop Entry` section: `StartupWMClass=thunderbird-esr` for Thunderbird Extended Support Release (the default download).
 Code will automatically save the file so just close all and move the Thunderbird icon from Slingshot to the Dock and enjoy the fully working and integrated Thunderbird.

 Use this one line install script to install theme.
 Just copy the line to your terminal and press enter: